Kamilla Cardoso: Chicago Sky (2024–present)

 Cardoso was selected 3rd overall in the 2024 WNBA draft by the Chicago Sky.
 In her first pre-season game against the Minnesota Lynx, Cardoso suffered a shoulder injury that caused her to miss the first six games of the 2024 WNBA season.
 She made her debut on 1 June, posting 11 points and 6 rebounds off the bench in 18 minutes in a 70–71 loss to the Indiana Fever.
 After the Sky starting center Elizabeth Williams suffered a season-ending knee injury, Cardoso was slotted into the starting lineup.
 On 8 June, she made her debut as a starter and recorded 13 points and 5 rebounds in 21 minutes in a 71–80 loss to the Atlanta Dream.
 Cardoso's season ended prematurely as she re-aggravated her shoulder injury and did not play in the last two games.
 In her rookie season, Cardoso averaged 9.8 points, 7.9 rebounds and 1.4 blocks, and ranked second in the league (behind teammate Angel Reese) in offensive rebounds per game at 3.0.
 After the season, she was named to the WNBA All-Rookie Team.

-In 2025, It was announced that Cardoso would be leaving the Sky temporarily to join Brazil for the 2025 FIBA AmeriCup.
+In the 2025 season, Cardoso appeared in 40 games, starting 39.
+On 24 June, she scored a career-high 27 points in a 97–86 win against the Los Angeles Sparks.
+She then missed the next four games to join Brazil for the 2025 FIBA Women's AmeriCup.
+Overall, in her second season, she averaged 13.6 points, 8.5 rebounds, and 2.5 assists per game (all career-highs).

 Overseas

-Cardoso signed with the Shanghai Swordfish of the Women's Chinese Basketball Association for the 2024–2025 season.
+Cardoso signed with the Shanghai Swordfish of the Women's Chinese Basketball Association (WCBA) for the 2024–25 season.
 She was awarded the International Player of the Year for the 2025 season.

+Cardoso signed with the Guangdong Vermilion Birds of the WCBA for the 2025–26 season.